shuichi/inkpod/docs/file-format.md

 reader or writer is enabled without rights-cleared fixtures and an independent expected-result oracle.

-## M8 corrupted corpus
+## Corrupted-input regression corpus

-The checked-in `rust/inkpod-format/tests/corpus/m8` corpus covers forged native manifest and batch-body lengths plus malformed/oversized PNG, TIFF, TGA, and BMP headers. `acceptance_corrupted_file_corpus_is_bounded_and_non_destructive` passes each case through its public byte decoder and, where available, public
+The checked-in `rust/inkpod-format/tests/corpus/corrupted` corpus covers forged native manifest and batch-body lengths plus malformed/oversized PNG, TIFF, TGA, and BMP headers. `acceptance_corrupted_file_corpus_is_bounded_and_non_destructive` passes each case through its public byte decoder and, where available, public